-What many borrowers don’t know early on is how mortgage lenders “fund” a home loan.
+What many borrowers don’t realize is how mortgage lenders “fund” a home loan.
 Funding essentially means providing the money needed to create a new mortgage.
 It’s probably easy to think that when someone applies for a mortgage, the lender reaches back into its bank vault and sends the money over to the settlement agent.
 But it doesn’t exactly work that way.
 In fact, buying and selling loans is pretty common.

-That’s where selling loans comes into play.
+That’s where selling loans begins.
 The mortgage market operates much differently than it did several years ago.
 Instead of pulling money out of a bank account to fund a loan, it tapped into a line of credit.
 Someone applies for a mortgage, the lender approves it, and funds the mortgage by using its line of credit.
 You might be thinking, “Okay, but after funding 10 loans from its line of credit, something’s going to have to give.
 The lender will need a bigger line of credit to continue.”
-Not if the lender is able to sell the loan.
+Not if the lender considers selling loans.

-Selling the loan replenishes the line of credit which keeps the lender in the mortgage business.
-Without the ability to sell loans into the “secondary” market, lending would soon come to a halt.
+Selling loans replenishes the line of credit which keeps the lender in the mortgage business.
+Without selling loans into the secondary market, lending would soon come to a halt.
 Who buys these loans?
 Other lenders can buy them, but most conventional mortgages end up at Fannie Mae or Freddie Mac.
 Nearly two out of every three mortgages end up at either.
 Fannie and Freddie both set approval guidelines that lenders follow.
 Fannie and Freddie want to know what they’re buying and by establishing their own guidelines, they know just that.

 It’s not uncommon for a new homeowner to soon receive a letter in the mail stating their loan is being sold.
-The industry calls it a “goodbye” letter.
+The industry calls it a “goodbye letter.”
 Conversely, the new lender sends a “hello” letter shortly thereafter.
-This buying and selling in the secondary market creates a positive cash flow that keeps the mortgage industry afloat.
-And with the exception of certain “portfolio” loans, it’s almost a given a new mortgage will soon be sold.
-Portfolio loans are those that are not sold, but held by the lender in its “portfolio.”
+This buying and selling loans in the secondary market create a positive cash flow that keeps the mortgage industry afloat.
+And with the exception of certain “portfolio loans”, it’s almost a given a new mortgage will soon be sold.
+Portfolio loans are those that are not sold, but held by the lender in its portfolio.